alex-bagnoud/arctic-nitrifiers/README.md

 ##### [Step4: What are the abundances of the different AOA clades?](#4-what-are-the-abundances-of-the-different-aoa-clades-in-r)
 Here we calculated based on qPCR data the absolute abundances of AOA clades accross the different samples.
 ##### [Step5: Bubble plots](#5-bubble-plots)
-We produced bubble plots in R the illustrate the AOA communities structures.
+We produced bubble plots in R to illustrate the AOA communities structures.
 ##### [Step6: NMDS analysis](#6-nmds-analysis)
-Finally, we performed a NMDS analysis to understand how AOA communities were structured.
+Finally, we performed a NMDS analysis to understand how AOA communities are structured.

 #### Selected outputs
 * all the plots can be found [here](plots/)